About the Activity

 Working Group 1—Community Engagement, Outreach, and Consolidation

-The purpose of this working group is to build the collaborative community involved in this effort to reach Goal 1 and help with Goal 3a above, connecting with points of contact from cities, communities, and civil society in order to identify and manage collaboration to identify and catalog potential use cases and deployments, or planned deployments of AI-driven solutions.
+The purpose of this working group is to build the collaborative community involved in this effort to reach the goals stated below, connecting with points of contact from cities, communities, and civil society in order to identify and manage collaboration to identify and catalog potential use cases and deployments, or planned deployments of AI-driven solutions.

 Working Group 2—Repository and Benchmarking and Playbook